H3rm1nat0r/nemo_library/README.md

 df = nl.LoadReport(report_guid="b82cfed8-81a7-44e0-b3da-c76454540697")
 ```

+### project_id

+Optional parameter.
+If you want to get reports for non-default ERP projects.
+Please provide the project GUID (you can retrieve them by running getProjectList)

 ### report_guid

 This methode takes 1 mandatory parameter, the report_guid.
 You can find "your" guid in NEMO meta data.
 Just open the definition of the report in meta data and copy the GUID from your browser URL.